 6. Resistance to Touch

-In the event a dog is in pain, they will likely be incredibly adverse to touch.
+In the event a dog is experiencing discomfort, they will likely be incredibly adverse to touch.
 Even the most loving dog may growl, cower, snap, or cry when you try to pet them.

 7. Excessive Licking

 Have you heard the term "lick your wounds?"
 Well, dogs are the inspiration behind that phrase.
-Dogs are highly instinctual creatures and they lick their wounds to comfort and heal their pain.
+Dogs are highly instinctual creatures and they lick their wounds to comfort and reduce their discomfort.
 Therefore, if your dog is excessively licking a certain area that doesn't appear injured on the outside, it may be a sign that they are hurting on the inside.

-How to Treat Hip Problems in Older Dogs
+How to Manage Hip Problems in Older Dogs

 As previously discussed, hip ailments in dogs are quite common.
-As a result, there are a variety of methods for treating and managing canine hip pain.
+As a result, there are a variety of methods managing canine hip problems.